CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (Apple platform development via XcodeBuildMCP CLI) and includes an explicit 'Use when' clause with good trigger terms.
-The main weakness is that the capabilities are listed parenthetically rather than as fully elaborated concrete actions, making it slightly less specific than ideal.
+This is a solid, concise description that clearly identifies its niche (Apple platform development via XcodeBuildMCP CLI) and provides explicit trigger guidance.
+Its main weakness is that the capabilities are listed as a brief parenthetical rather than described as full concrete actions, which slightly reduces specificity.
+Overall it would perform well in skill selection among a large set of skills.

 DimensionReasoningScore